omniprime/100-days-of-code/log.md

 **Today's Progress**: JavaScript algorithms

 **Thoughts:** I over think almost every request that I am tasked with.
 I need to slow down and simply map out the problem instead of overcomplicating it.

+### Day 25: January 26th, 2017

+**Today's Progress**: JavaScript algorithms

+**Thoughts:** Three left to go.
+I am having issues with this seek and destroy alogrithm.
+I am not following how to properly cut up an object that could have infinite arguments.